DeviCatOutlet/devicatoutlet.github.io/goals.md

 ## Personal Goals / Milestones
 ### Art
 * Looking for: Art Contests / Events to participate in.
+* Animaritime Art Contest - 2018

 ### Twitch Goals
-* 600 Sub Points: 1 New Emote.
 * 700 Sub Points: 1 New Emote.
 * 800 Sub Points: 1 New Emote.
 * 900 Sub Points: 1 New Emote.